JoshMesser/smash-bros/README.md

 ## Super Smash Bros N64 Record keeping application

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this project.

-A short introduction of this app could easily go here.
+This is a record keeping application for the Nintendo 64 game Super Smash Brothers.

 ## Prerequisites